 The holidays are a perfect time to instill meaning, to pay attention, and to be grateful for what we have.
 Undoubtedly, this can be difficult when you are hyper vigilant to the one thing that you do not have–your loved one.
 Despite the fact that your loss could never be minimized or assuaged, there are always things to be grateful for.
 Your loved one would unquestionably want you to move forward and to find happiness once again.

 The holidays can also be a perfect time to honor your loved one.
 You can carry out their traditions, toast to them at dinner, or serve their favorite dish.
 Perhaps your loved one led the family in song or prayer before dinner, or maybe they always sat at the head of the table.
 Some may even find it comforting to leave their loved one’s chair empty, or to set a place for them at the table, as a way to pay homage to them and to their memory.

 Finally, coping mechanisms are imperative at this time of year.
-Keep yourself going with exercise, yoga, or meditation.
-Relax with a bubble bath or calming music.
+Keep yourself going with exercise, yoga or meditation.
+Relax with a bubble bath, calming music or anything else that helps you feel at peace.
 If you need to talk or cry, call a friend or family member.
 If you need to independently get your thoughts and feelings out, write in a journal, sketch, or paint.
-And if things ever become too much for you to handle, there is no shame in seeking professional help.
+And if things ever become too much for you to handle, there is no shame in seeking out professional help.
 A mental health counselor can provide you with the extra support and assistance that you need to cope with your loss, especially when it is around the holidays.